Updated: Oct 1, 2022

 What Do Carpet Warranties Say About Carpet Pad

 You can't look at the back of a carpet sample to see what is covered on your carpet warranty.
-In order to see the real information, you have to look at the entire carpet warranty, which can only be found on the companies website.
+In order to see the real information, you have to look at the entire carpet warranty, which can only be found on the company's website.
 Shaw Floors, one of the largest and most popular flooring companies, has several different carpet warranties.
-Picking one of these warranties (at random) from their website, it states the following about carpet pad:
+Picking one of these warranties (at random) from their website, it states the following about carpet pads:

 Carpet must be correctly installed in a proper indoor installation using a pad that meets FHA/HUD requirements, following the current Carpet and & Rug Institute installation Residential standard CRI-105.
 Consult your retailer for details.
 Shaw Floors

 So, what does all of this mean?
 In a nutshell, it means that you need to pay attention to the carpet pad that you use.
-Without going in to great detail, if you stay within the following guidelines, you will be okay with 99.99% of all carpet warranties:
+Without going into great detail, if you stay within the following guidelines, you will be okay with 99.99% of all carpet warranties: